jonathanstowe/Log-Syslog-Native/README.md

 I'm not able to test on a wide variety of platforms so any help there would be appreciated.

-Things that I know don't work as of the initial release are:
+Things that I know don't work as of the current release are:

-    * Setting the ident is currently a no-op because "const char"
     * The built in sprintf is emulated because no varargs in NativeCall yet

 Help with these is explicitly invited.